 The LSLO also provides an environment where spiritual growth and vocational discernment are encouraged and nurtured for students, faculty, staff, and families.
 As a part of the Christian Brothers community students, faculty, staff, and parents, will be invited to a deeper union and understanding of self, others, and God through liturgies, prayer, and retreats.
-Christian Brothers offers a robust and comprehensive four-year retreat program and affords students with numerous opportunities for involvement in spiritual leadership.
+Mass is offered weekly, and families are invited to attend with their students.
+Whenever possible the wider community is invited to share in the liturgical and faith experiences offered at Christian Brothers.
+Daily prayer is offer at the beginning of the day and at the start of every class.
+Christian Brothers offers a robust and comprehensive four-year retreat program and affords students with numerous opportunities for involvement in spiritual leadership through Student Retreat Leadership Team (SRLT).